EkaterinaZub/Relocating_to_Cyprus/README.md

 + Clone the repository to your local machine.
 + Install the necessary dependencies using the package manager of your choice.
-+ Set up the database and configure the connection details.
-+ Start the application server.
-+ Access the website through your preferred web browser.

 ### `npm start`